 \section{Introduction}

 Traditionally, phylogenetic trees have been used in order to represent the evolutionary history of sets of species.
-However, the evolution of species is not always treelike, in particular if they are subject to reticulation events like hybridization or horizontal gene transfer.
-In fact, hybridization and horizontal gene transfer occur in a variety of species, ranging from mosquitos (cf. \citet{Fontaine2014}), over fish (cf. \citet{Cui2013}) to marine mammals (cf. \citet{Amaral2014}).
-Thus, phylogenetic networks have come to the fore as a mathematical generalization of phylogenetic trees, allowing for the representation of non-treelike evolutionary events.
+However, the evolution of species is not always tree-like, in particular if they have been subject to reticulation events like hybridization or horizontal gene transfer.
+Thus, phylogenetic networks have come to the fore as a mathematical generalization of phylogenetic trees, allowing for the representation of non-tree-like evolutionary events.

-Mathematically, phylogenetic networks are connected graphs that are not necessarily acyclic, as reticulation events may lead to 2-edgeconnected components in the graph.
-In this regard, \citet{Choy2005} introduced the concept of \emph{level-$k$ networks}, which are networks in which in each such component the number of edges which need to be removed to turn them into trees is at most $k$.
+Mathematically, unrooted phylogenetic networks are connected, simple graphs containing degree-1 vertices (representing present-day species) that are not necessarily acyclic, as reticulation events may lead to 2-edge-connected components in the graph.
+In this regard, \citet{Choy2005} introduced the concept of \emph{level-$k$ networks}.
+These are networks in which in each 2-edge-connected component the number of edges which need to be removed to turn them into trees is at most $k$.
 In this sense, the level measures the complexity of a network.
-So the smaller the level, the more `tree-like' the network.
+So the smaller the level, the more `treelike' the network.

-However, while a network can contain various trees, not all networks are suitable to explain evolution of present-day species to the same extent.
+However, while a network can contain various trees, not all networks are suitable to explain the evolution of present-day species to the same extent.
 This is due to the fact that some networks contain no \emph{support tree} (\cite{Francis2015}).
 A support tree is a spanning tree that has the same leaf set as the network, i.e. it represents the evolution of the same present-day species as the given network.
 Biologically, these networks are most relevant, because the leaves typically represent the species for which one has data (e.g. DNA sequences) and on which the reconstruction of evolution is based.

-So given a phylogenetic network, it is of high interest to study its \enquote{tree-likeness}, and in terms of support trees, this reduces to the question whether the network is merely a tree with additional edges.
-While \cite{Francis2015} introduced the concept of treebasedness for binary rooted phylogenetic networks, recently \cite{Francis2018} extended it to binary unrooted networks, \cite{Jetten2018} to non-binary rooted networks and \cite{Hendriksen2018} to non-binary unrooted networks.
+So given a phylogenetic network, it is of high interest to study its `treelikeness', and in terms of support trees, this reduces to the question whether the network is merely a tree with additional edges.
+While \cite{Francis2015} introduced the concept of tree-basedness for rooted binary phylogenetic networks, recently \cite{Francis2018} extended it to unrooted binary networks, \cite{Jetten2018} to rooted non-binary networks and \cite{Hendriksen2018} to unrooted non-binary networks.